 2. Don’t take an organised excursion every day

-In some cases the ship excursions are a good idea as you can get to skip the lines in places like the Vatican Museums by going on an organised tour.
+But note: cruise excursions are a good idea to skip the lines in places like the Vatican Museums.

-You’ll also have all your transport taken care of, which is handy if you’re docked an hour’s drive away from Rome or Florence and you are also guaranteed that the ship will wait for you if your authorised excursion runs late.
+You’ll have all your transport taken care of, which is handy if you’re docked an hour’s drive away from Rome or Florence, and you are also guaranteed that the ship will wait for you if your authorised excursion runs late.

-And also, if you don’t fancy getting off the ship, staying onboard for a day means you pretty much get the whole ship to yourself!
+And also, if you don’t fancy getting off the ship on a port day, staying onboard means you pretty much get the whole ship to yourself!

 What you will find though is that onboard shops are likely to be closed, but you can use the gym, the pool and have a spa treatment.
-An especially good idea if it’s rainy out and you can just settle back and relax!
+An especially good idea if it’s rainy out and you can just settle back and relax – and eat!

 Believe me, you will be tempted to over eat on a cruise – it’s all included so why not, right?

-Do you fancy swinging by the sno-freeze ice cream machine on your way to the pool?
-Wan to nip up to see what’s on the buffet and grab a little plate for a nibble?
-How about a bowl of nachos in the sun?
+Do you fancy swinging by the sno-freeze ice cream machine on your way to the pool deck?
+Want to nip up to see what’s on the buffet and grab a little plate for a nibble on a sea day?
+How about a bowl of nachos in the sun with your fellow passengers?

 Some people even order all three complimentary courses in the dining room and then ask for seconds!